belcour/blog/_drafts/2016-01-01-covariance-tracing.markdown

       }

+<h4>The projection operator</h4>
 <strong>The projection operator</strong> enables to express the local radiance and the covariance in the tangent plane of objects.
 This is necessary to express the reflection or refraction of light on a planar surface.
-When the surface is non-planar, the <strong>curvature operator</strong> has to be applied after this operator.
+When the surface is non-planar, the <strong>curvature operator</strong> is applied after this operator.

       function project(cos) {
          op = {cos, 0;
                  0, 1};
          cov = op' * cov * op;
       }

+ Intuitively, this operator scales the spatial frequency content to match the new frame.
+Imagine that the incoming radiance is unidirectional and which a structured pattern.
+If you account for the difference of travel with respect to the tangent plane, some ray will have to travel further than other.
+Thus the distance with respect to the central position will scale with respect to the angular difference between the incident local plane and the tangent plane and the structured pattern will be dilated.
+Dilatation of space reduces frequency in the Fourier domain, this is why we have a cosine scaling in the operator.

+<h4>The BRDF operator</h4>
 <strong>The BRDF operator</strong> describes how the roughness reduces the bandwidth of the reflected local radiance.
 This is well known that the BRDF can be thought as being a blurring filter (think of pre-filtered envmaps).

 <center>